jakebodea/California-COVID-Statistics-Visualization/README.md

 _python COVID_Visualization.py [deaths/cases] [county]_

 If the name of the county has more than one word, it must be put in quotes.
-Regardless, **make sure the county is capitalized correctly.**
+Regardless, **make sure the county is capitalized correctly.** For example:

+_python COVID_Visualization.py deaths "Los Angeles"_